3.1.1 MIPI Camera User Guide

 tar xvzf v4l2_test_spacemit.tar.gz

-gcc v4l2_capture.c v4l2_main.c v4l2_output.c v4l2_stream.c v4l2_common.c -o v4l2_test_spacemit --static
+gcc v4l2_capture.c v4l2_main.c v4l2_output.c v4l2_stream.c v4l2_common.c -o v4l2_test_spacemit --static -

-Run the capture command:
+Run a capture test:

 ./v4l2_test_spacemit \